lelandshir/profiles-rest-api/README.md

 ```

 #### Explaining the code
 1. Added create, retrieve, update, partial_update, and destroy methods.
-These map to the different http_methods.
+These map to the different http methods.
+1. Test the Viewset in the browser, just like before

+#

+### 9. Create Profiles API